huxingran1993/SemanticSearch/README.md

 Adding the inverse relation also give an error (and does not add the relation)

 If I have
 W1: son W2: daughter  R: antonym

-then adding this
+then adding this\
-W2: daugther  W2: son       R: antonym
+W2: daughter W2: son   R: antonym

-would fail.
+would **fail**.